klaxit/open-carpooling-service-specification/README.md

 This repository include drafts for building an open carpooling specification.

-## 1 - Information
+## 1 - Driver journeys

-This repo provides specifications draft for a new carpooling API standard.
+This repo provides 2 proposal of specifications for a standardized carpooling API adressing driver journeys search.

 ### `carpool-api-en.yml`
 A perfect copy of the (Vianavigo Carpool API specification)[https://doc.vianavigo.com/api-carpool/] translated in English.
-Except some minor modifications on HTTP statuses.

 ### `carpool-api-refined-en.yml`